ThomasBandy/Calculator-HTML/README.md

-# Calculator HTML, Switch between Light and Dark themes.
+# Switch between Light and Dark themes.
 Adapts to Window size.